RickSlick3/Data-in-the-USA/README.md

 ### Design Decisions

 <p>The dashboard was designed with ease-of-use and clarity in mind.
 The visualizations are intended to reveal more than just basic correlations and distributions.</p>
-<p>The color green was chosen for the visuals because it represents life, growth, and health.
+<p>The color green was chosen for the visuals because it represents life, growth, health and money.
 The choropleth map employs a linear color scale—from bright green to black—to illustrate county-level differences.
 Black was selected because it can symbolize death or loss, aligning with the health attributes under analysis.</p>
 <p>Both the scatterplot and choropleth map scales start at zero and extend to the highest observed value for each attribute.
 This design choice emphasizes health metrics with higher average percentages.
 On the choropleth map, counties rendered in lighter green indicate lower averages, while darker shades reflect higher averages.</p>
 <p>Attributes are changed by clicking buttons rather than using a dropdown menu, enabling users to swiftly switch between attributes and observe relationships or similarities.</p>
 <p>The choropleth map is intended as the dashboard’s primary focus.
 Because it is more challenging to interpret at smaller sizes, it is given the largest display area on the page.
 Although spatial distribution is a key aspect of the data, the other visualizations simply require less space to effectively convey their information.</p>